Resch-Said/yane/README.md

-# yane
+# Yet Another Neuro Evolution

-Yet Another Neuro Evolution
+Currently still in the planning phase.
+See here in the wiki what the current planning looks like.